agoragames/nginx-google-oauth/README.md

 - **$ngo_client_id** This is the client id key
 - **$ngo_client_secret** This is the client secret
+- **$ngo_token_secret** The key used to encrypt the session token stored in the user cookie.
+Should be long & unguessable.
 - **$ngo_domain** The domain to use for validating users when not using white- or blacklists
 - **$ngo_whitelist** Optional list of authorized email addresses
 - **$ngo_blacklist** Optional list of unauthorized email addresses